appcelerator-archive/titanium_mobile_blackberry/README.md

 7) Select the "StarterApp" Project in the project explorer, select the "Run" drop down and choose "BlackBerry Simulator".

 8) You may also use Titanium Studio to create a new BlackBerry project.
 Make sure when creating the new project there are no spaces in the project path.
 Note most of the default templates are still being worked and will not be displayed correctly on the simulator or device.
 Most of this has to do missing flow layout functionality that the team is busy working on.

+9) To display Ti.APP.info for your application you need to use the command line / BB tools for now until Studio can read the logs.
+Here's the steps:

+1. telnet <simulator ip>  (you can find the IP in the lower left corner of the simulator window)
+2. login: username = devuser password = devuser
+3. The log files are located at /accounts/1000/appdata/<your app id>/logs
+4. You can use tail -f to stream log updates.
+Note you will need to re-start tail between application runs.

 API Status: